youssef-mansor/TheAgentCompany/workspaces/tasks/sde-run-rising-wave-locally/task.md

-Navigate to the quick start guide: https://ogma.lti.cs.cmu.edu/s/xixPqB2WpEHR5ei
+Navigate to owncloud: http://the-agent-company.com:8092 and find Quick_start_RisingWave.pdf.

 Install and start Rising Wave locally by following the command in the wiki page above.
 Assume psql is already installed.
 Install risingwave under the /workspace directory.
 You may have to use /workspace/risingwave command to start the